kkruecke/cplus-documentation/notes/various-complex-declarations.rst

     The type of '**&a' is 'int'
     </pre>

 The code below shows the types of various pointer types of 2-dimensional arrays and what their difference in bytes are, when using pointer addtion.
-It aslo shows the corresponding dereferenced types.
+It aslo shows the corresponding dereferenced types:

-This code:

 .. code-block:: cpp